 - Not the last word in sense of detail

 - Upper-treble could use some more zing despite excellent extension

 Source & Drivability

-All critical listening was done off my iBasso DX300 and iPhone 13 Mini with lossless files.
-The stock cable and stock silicone tips were used.
-If you'd like to learn more about my listening methodology, test tracks, and general beliefs in audio, then I would encourage you to read this page.
+All critical listening was done off of an iBasso DX300 and my iPhone 13 Mini with lossless files.
+The stock BGVP silicone tips were used.
+The Supernova is a relatively easy IEM to drive and I had no issue hitting my usual listening volume of ~70dB on either device.
+If you would like to learn more about my listening methodology, then I would encourage you to check out this page.

 Assessment of Value

 A good IEM for comparison is the SoftEars RSV which, as I mentioned earlier, is usually considered a benchmark for tonality in the $700 range.
 Like the Supernova, it invokes a sense of “dynamic driver” timbre.
 However, head-to-head, I find the Supernova to be even more pleasing for its transients and to be more coherent.
 This observation possibly stems from the RSV’s bass response which is more sub-bass focused and its mid-treble which is more recessed by comparison.
 Both have a similar sense of detail, while I’d give an edge in imaging and dynamics to the Supernova.
 Generally, I find the Supernova to take most of the things that the RSV does right a step further.